languagesai/documentation/docs/README.md

 ![Options](_media/p_r_options.png ':size=300px')

-* the `pencil` :pencil2:  icon enables to edit the words you learn, it is only available when you have reviewed it and got the answer.
+* the `pencil` :pencil2:  icon enables you to edit the words you learn, it is only available when you have reviewed it and got the answer.

 * the `left and right arrows` :left_right_arrow: icon enables you to switch the language, to review from your learning language instead of from your mother tongue.

-* the `buoy` :o: icon gives you the first and last letter of the words to hint you towards its translation.<br/>
+* the `buoy` :o: icon gives you the first and last letter of the word to hint you towards its translation.<br/>

 ![Help](_media/p_r_help.png ':size=200px')<br/>
 *Must be `springboard` then...*

-* the `eye` :eyes: icon will hide the level 0 words, if you don't want to see them while you review.
+* the `eye` :eyes: icon will hide the level-0-words, if you don't want to see them while you review.

 | ![visible](_media/p_r_0.png ':size=200px') | ![hidden](_media/p_r_0_hidden.png ':size=200px') |
 | --- | --- |